 What Jobs Can a Handyman Do?

-The list of jobs a handyman cannot do is much shorter than the list of jobs a handyman cannot do.
+The list of jobs a handyman cannot do is much shorter than the list of jobs a handyman can do.
 A handyman cannot do the following jobs unless he or she has the requisite legal trade qualifications and licenses:

 - Plumbing: Most plumbing jobs must be done by a licensed plumber.